Sunak spoke to Johnson the other day, amid speculation over his role in the campaign - ExBulletin

 Mr Johnson entered the election fray on Friday, using his first Daily Mail column since the vote was called to attack Sir Keir.

-In a sign he will not remain silent during the election campaign, Mr Johnson said the Labor leader would be the most dangerous and left-wing prime minister since the 1970s and that the opposition would not maintain its large lead in polls as election day approaches.
+In a sign that he will not remain silent during the election campaign, Mr Johnson claimed that the Labor leader would be “the most dangerous and left-wing Prime Minister since the 1970s” and that the opposition would not maintain its large lead in polls as election day approaches. .

 |